tanzui/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

         'return_type' => <ReturnType>
     ]
 ]);

 ```

  **Request format description**

 -   table\_name: required.
 This parameter specifies the name of the table.
 -   condition: the condition for the operation to take effect.
-For more information, see [Conditional update]().
+For more information, see [Conditional update](intl.en-US/SDK Reference/PHP SDK/Conditional update.md#).
     -   row\_existence: the row existence condition.
     -   column\_condition: the column-based condition.
 -   primary\_key: required.
 This parameter specifies the primary key value of the row.
     -   The primary key of a table can include multiple primary key columns.
 The primary key columns are sorted by the order they are added.
 For example, the primary key structure PRIMARY KEY \(A, B, C\) is different from PRIMARY KEY \(A, C, B\).
 Table Store sorts rows based on the values of all primary key columns.
-For more information, see [Table Store Data Model and Query Operations](https://yq.aliyun.com/articles/38621).
     -   Each item consists of the primary key name, primary key value \(PrimaryKeyValue\), and primary key type \(PrimaryKeyType, which is optional\).
     -   The value of PrimaryKeyValue can be an integer or a string.
     -   PrimaryKeyType can be set to PrimaryKeyTypeConst::CONST\_INTEGER, PrimaryKeyTypeConst::CONST\_STRING, or PrimaryKeyTypeConst::CONST\_BINARY, which respectively indicate the INTEGER, STRING \(UTF-8 encoded string\), and BINARY types.
 If the type is INTEGER or STRING, it can be ignored.
 Otherwise, the type must be specified.